DataCrunch-io/datacrunch-python/README.md

 ## Contact

-You can [contact us here](https://datacrunch.io/contact/), or send a message / open an issue in the repo.
+You can [contact us here](https://datacrunch.io/contact), or open an issue in the repo.